 The per capita income in Meraux in 2010 was $24,541, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
 This equates to an annual income of $98,164 for a family of four.
 However, Meraux contains both very wealthy and poor people as well.

 Meraux is a very ethnically-diverse town.
 The people who call Meraux home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Meraux residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Meraux include Italian, German, Irish, and English.

 The most common language spoken in Meraux is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Italian and Spanish.